amosbird/amospxe/README.md

 How to use it?
 ===

-Modify dnsmasq.env with the correct IP range.
+Modify dnsmasq.conf with the correct IP and DHCP range.

 ```bash
 cd ~/amospxe/